lighttransport/tinyusdz/README.md

 # Tiny USDZ library in C++14

-`TinyUSDZ` is dependency-free(depends only on C++ STL.
+`TinyUSDZ` is secure, portable and dependency-free(depends only on C++ STL.
 Other 3rd-party libraries included.
 Yes, you don't need pxrUSD library!)
 USDZ/USDC/USDA library written in C++14.

 ## Build status